rapidraidgames/Privacy-Policy-Rapid-Raid-Games/README.md

 Law

-The terms and conditions of this Privacy Policy are subject t
+The terms and conditions of this Privacy Policy are subject to the laws of the territory of the State of the Republic of Indonesia.